Pemphigus Vegetans: Symptoms and Treatment

 The management of pemphigus vegetans involves a multi-faceted approach aimed at controlling the autoimmune response, reducing inflammation, and promoting healing of the lesions.
 Treatment options include:

-Topical corticosteroids and immunosuppressants can be applied directly to the lesions to reduce inflammation and promote healing.
-These treatments are beneficial for localized lesions and oral involvement.
+• Topical Treatments: Topical corticosteroids and immunosuppressants can be beneficial for managing localized lesions and oral manifestations of the condition.

 Preventing Pemphigus Vegetans